 The Master of Earth Observation programme offers you the opportunity to become a knowledgeable user of earth observation technology.
 It begins with an introduction of earth observation as a suite of diagnostic instruments, with terrestrial resources as the primary field of application.
 You then choose between two majors, one focused on technological aspects (bioscience engineering degree) and one oriented towards their various applications (sciences degree).

 ProfileIdeal candidates hold an academic Bachelor's or Master's degree and have completed thorough coursework in at least two out of three of the following domains:

 - calculus and statistics

 - earth science and geomatics (Basics of Geographic Information Systems)

 - environmental science and ecology

 In addition, good command of both spoken and written English is required.
 Applicants from foreign countries where English is not the language of instruction must provide TOEFL (or equivalent) test scores of at least 550.

-Two tracks - the Engineering Track and the Science Track - are offered within this Master's programme.
+Two tracks - the Bioscience Engineering Track and the Sciences Track - are offered within this Master's programme.
 Applicants proficient in all three of the above-mentioned domains may select the track of their choice.
 Applicants proficient two of the three above-mentioned domains may select the track of their choice and are required to fill in gaps in knowledge by completing 10 or 12 ECTS in strengthening electives.
 Applicants proficient in one or none of the three above-mentioned domains are required to complete a 60-ECTS bridging programme before entering the Master's programme itself.